Pix4D/ntrip-catalog/example-natrf2022.md

 ## Example using different ports

-Some providers will create a new access point, using a different port or even a differenct hostname.
+Some providers will create a new access point, using a different port or even a different hostname.
 This is probably useful to not extend mountpoint lists which are already very long.
 In that case the configuration is straightforward, just adding a new URL with its data.